NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

 Notes on MacOS
 ^^^^^^^^^^^^^^

+Newer Apple computers contain an ARM-based processor (a.k.a.
+Apple Silicon, Mx), which is not compatible with the x86 architecture used by many other Linux and Windows machines.
+This ARM processor has **no** hardware support for quadruple-precision numbers that are used in ``FastChem``.
+Consequently, ``FastChem`` will run only with double-precision on these computers, which will cause convergence issues at lower temperatures.
+Since this is a hardware limitation of the Apple Silicon chip, there is no way to change this behavior within ``FastChem``.

 ``FastChem`` can be compiled and run on MacOS, but requires some libraries and apps that are not installed by default.
 This especially includes ``CMake``.
 In order to compile ``FastChem`` on MacOS, the the